top of page

 The Book of Revelation, the last book in the Bible, tells of the mark of the beast.

-Details about the very gruesome demise of humanity, "The End Times," are revealed in the Book of Revelation.
+Revelation reveals details about the gruesome demise of humanity, known as "The End Times."

 The Mark of the Beast is in the Book of Revelation.